nokotamustang/OpenGL_and_Vulkan_3D/README.md

 ![Screenshots](./screenshots/mgl_skybox_2.png)
 _The cube-map appears seamless.
 However, in such a simple demo there is no movement of the background and everything is contained inside on texture._

+The source images were generated to standard cube map from a HDRI image using this handy website: <https://matheowis.github.io/HDRI-to-CubeMap/>.
+The original HDRI image used was sourced from: <https://polyhaven.com/hdris/skies>.

 In this demo look for the `Skybox` class added to the `core` python code.
 Instanced in the main app, and used in the render function of the scene class.

 Reading: